needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 The scripts do the following:

-* Provides a UI button to create a new asset.
+* Provide UI buttons to select an asset type and a UI button to create a new asset.
 * Provide UI to update the name, type and tags of the selected asset.

 ### Integrate the UI scripts